magic62442/subgraph-counting/README.md

 1 2
 ```

-The query graph file has an additional line, '1 id', where 'id' is this pattern's orbit(representative).
+The query graph file has an additional line, '1 id', where 'id' is this pattern's orbit(center node).

 Example: